Exceptional Characteristics in General Hieu’s Personality

 Dương Diên Nghị narrates:

-He conducted his press conference with an impeccable English.
-I knew he was also fluent in French, Madarine and even German.
+He conducted his press conference with mpeccable English.
+I knew he was also fluent in French, Madarin and even German.

 My brother lived the simple life afforded to a soldier.